sophiagemanuel/Student-Success-Deep-Dive/README.md

 # Student Success Prediction

 This project aims to predict the success of students based of various features using different machine learning models.
-This dataset used in this project is StudentsPerformance.csv found from [Kaggle](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data), which includes information about student demographics, parent education levels, lunch types, preperation courses, and scores in math, reading, and writing.
+This dataset used in this project is StudentsPerformance.csv found from [Kaggle](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data), which includes information about student demographics, parent education levels, lunch types, preparation courses, and scores in math, reading, and writing.

 ## Data Preperation